aws/karpenter-provider-aws/website/content/en/pre-docs/provisioner-crd.md

   - `spot` (default)
   - `on-demand`

-Karpenter supports specifying capacity type, which is analogous to EC2 usage classes (aka "market types").
+Karpenter supports specifying capacity type, which is analogous to EC2 usage classes.

-Karpenter defaults to spot instances.
-[Spot instances](https://aws.amazon.com/ec2/spot/) may be preempted, and should not be used for critical workloads that do not tolerate interruptions.
+🔶 *Karpenter defaults to spot instances.* [Spot instances](https://aws.amazon.com/ec2/spot/) may be preempted, and should not be used for critical workloads that do not tolerate interruptions.

 Set this value to "on-demand" to prevent critical workloads from being interrupted.